30-30 is a crossroads between pleasure and pain.

 - Make your first serve.

 Pro players can serve much more at the corners at 30-30 because they have the proficiency to do so.
-I want you to serve more at the body at 30-30, which will improve the percentages that you will make the serve.
+I want you to serve more at the body at 30-30, which will improve your percentages of making the first serve.
 Going jam forehand or jam backhand both work, so you will need to figure out which direction makes the opponent more uncomfortable.

 If the return is made, your opponent will probably be aiming towards the middle of the court to your backhand side.
-I want you to run around this backhand and upgrade to a forehand and then go deep to your opponent’s backhand to push them back where they can’t hurt you.
+I want you to run around this backhand and upgrade to a forehand.
+Then go deep to your opponent’s backhand to push them back where they can’t hurt you.
 Win the court position battle first, and then you can start to focus on forcing an error or hitting a winner.

-Roger Federer was the Top 10 leader in holding serve from all three point scores last season.
+Roger Federer was the Top 10 leader in holding serve from all three point scores in 2019.
 These numbers are pretty salty…

 Roger Federer 2019 Season